nuta/resea/docs/programming/userland/interfaces.md

 Serializing and deserializing messages are error-prone and painful.
 Resea provides auto-generated *IPC stubs* to make it easy to send and receive messages.

-Every server provides at least one service which definied as *interface*, a set of messages that implementors must accept and respond.
+Every server provides at least one service which is definied as *interface*, a set of messages that implementors must accept and respond.

 This file defines the interfaces in our own domain specific language.
 We